Snowflake's Strategy Analysis

 To help every enterprise achieve its potential with data and AI.

-Where Snowflake Inc. Plays Strategically
+Where Snowflake Plays Strategically

 Snowflake competes in the global cloud data platform and enterprise AI markets, targeting large enterprises and regulated industries with a comprehensive suite of data and AI products.